tocchan/guildhall/mp2/c29/assignments/a04/README.md

 ------

 ## Checklist

-I may mark tasks as **CHALLENGE** if I believe them to be more difficult relative to the rest of the assignment.
-This is just to hint to you that you may want to save those tasks for the end if you have time, or skip altogether if not.
+- [ ] Add support for `disc Collider2D::GetWorldBoundingDisc` for existing colliders

-- [ ] Add support for `aabb2 Collider2D::GetWorldBounds` for existing colliders
+	- [ ] Add a `disc` struct, containing a center and radius
 - [ ] Switch `Collider2D::Intersects` to be non-virtual, and instead use a matrix lookup
 - [ ] Add `Collider2D::GetManifold` that also uses a collision matrix or half matrix
     - [ ] Early out if world bounds do not intersect